hazelcast/hazelcast-reference-manual/src/JavaClientConfiguration.md

 socketOptions.setLingerSeconds(3);
 ```

-#### Enabling Client SSL
+#### Enabling Client TLS/SSL

 <font color="#3981DB">**Hazelcast IMDG Enterprise**</font>
 <br></br>

-You can use SSL to secure the connection between the client and the members.
-If you want SSL enabled for the client-cluster connection, you should set `SSLConfig`.
-Once set, the connection (socket) is established out of an SSL factory defined either by a factory class name or factory implementation.
-Please see the `SSLConfig` class in the `com.hazelcast.config` package at the JavaDocs page of the <a href="http://www.hazelcast.org/documentation" target="_blank">Hazelcast Documentation</a> web site.
+You can use TLS/SSL to secure the connection between the client and the members.
+If you want TLS/SSL enabled for the client-cluster connection, you should set `SSLConfig`.
+Once set, the connection (socket) is established out of an TLS/SSL factory defined either by a factory class name or factory implementation.
+Please see the [TLS/SSL section](#tlsssl).

+As explained in the [TLS/SSL section](#tlsssl), Hazelcast members have keyStores used to identify themselves (to other members) and Hazelcast clients have trustStore used to define which members they can trust.
+Starting with Hazelcast 3.8.1 release, mutual authentication is introduced.
+This allows the clients also to have their keyStores and members to have their trustStores so that the members can know which clients they can trust.
+Please see the [Mutual Authentication section](#mutual-authentication).

 #### Configuring Client for AWS